-The showing off must go on - The Bristol Magazine Online
+Interview with Ardal O’Hanlon - The Bristol Magazine Online

-The state of society has spurred comedic commentator Ardal O’Hanlon back into action.
-Brian Donaldson bags a chat with the reluctant show-off
+The Father Ted actor Ardal O’Hanlon managed to complete a UK tour of his latest stand-up show, The Showing Off Must Go On, just weeks before the nation went into Lockdown.
+We look back at the time when Brian Donaldson bagged a chat with Ardal, whose words about the ever-changing world seem more pertinent now than ever before.

-Having admitted he was happily sliding into middle-age, fairly sure he knew all that he needed to know about the world, Ardal O’Hanlon has been jolted out of complacency by recent world events.
-The good news is that this has meant the Irish stand-up, writer, and star of such TV hits as Father Ted and Death In Paradise has felt compelled to write a new stand-up set which he’s touring across the UK.
+Happily sliding into middle-age and fairly sure he knew all that he needed to know about the world, Ardal O’Hanlon was jolted out of complacency by the changing face of the global world in the era of Trump and Brexit.
+The good news was that it meant the Irish stand-up, writer, and star of such TV hits as Father Ted and Death In Paradise felt compelled to write a new stand-up set, which he toured across the UK.

 “There’s an awful lot to talk about,” Ardal admits.
 “Especially in the last two or three years, the world has changed dramatically.
 There are lots of new things to deal with.
 I thought I’d cracked everything and then suddenly you have to completely re-engage with the world as it shifts.
 There are always things to say, but at the moment there’s a kind of urgency.
 I think as you get older you have to be true to yourself.